 Past roles for Victorian Opera include Rapunzel’s Prince in Into the Woods, Marquis D’Obiginy in La traviata, featured vocalist in Assembly for the Melbourne and Sydney Festivals (in collaboration with Chunky Move), and Albert the Pudding in world premiére, The Magic Pudding – The Opera.

 Jeremy has appeared as an oratorio soloist with Royal Melbourne Philharmonic Choir and Orchestra, Melbourne Bach Choir, Newcastle University Choir, Consort of Melbourne, Australian Boys Choir, St. John's Southgate, and St. Francis Church.
 Jeremy is also an experienced recitalist of art song and lieder, recently presenting recitals featuring the music of Finzi, Britten, Ravel, and Schumann.

-Jeremy will sing the roles of Mercury, Famigliari III and Tribuno in our production of Monteverdi's Coronation of Poppea in 2017.
+Jeremy sang the roles of Mercury, Famigliari III and Tribuno in our production of Monteverdi's Coronation of Poppea in 2017.